• Skip to primary navigation

 Notes

-• Usually they soak ragi flour overnight and then add it cooked rice and then cook it this is done to get a slightly sour taste I just soaked ragi flour just few hours before making the koozh.
-You can even do it instantly.
+• Usually they soak ragi flour overnight and then add cooked rice to it.
+This is done to get a slightly sour taste.
+I have shared the instant version.

-• While cooking keep in sim and cook else lumps may form easily.
-Keep mixing with a laddle / whisk.
+• While cooking keep in low flame and cook else lumps may form easily.
+Keep mixing with a ladle / whisk.

 • Koozh thickens with time, add hot water to make it runny.